jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

 The basic rules for defining your classes are:

 * Don't use the same names as the existing classes (for example, don't try to code a custom actor named `Zombieman`, give it a different name)
 * To make the actors appear in the game, you either need to create a custom map and place them there manually, or they need to replace existing actors.
-One of the next chapters, [How to see your classes in the game](05_How_to_see_your_classes.md), explains how this works.
+The [How to see your classes in the game](05_How_to_see_your_classes.md) chapter explains how this works.

 ## Actor states